 MARY JEAN SHANNON MEMORIAL SCHOLARSHIP

-The Mary Jean Shannon Memorial Scholarship is renewable if the student maintains the following criteria:
+The Mary Jean Shannon Memorial Scholarship will be awarded for the 2021-22 school year and is renewable if the student maintains the following criteria:

 - A minimum of 3.0 grade point average

 - Follows a college preparatory curriculum

 - Demonstrates continued need for financial assistance in order to attend Mercy High School.